-- Global conflicts, terrorism and pandemics: International travel remains susceptible to the impact of regional conflicts, terrorism and health pandemics. - Economic conditions: Economic downturns, both globally and regionally, may have an adverse impact on the Group's operating performance. - Foreign exchange: The volatility of foreign exchange markets impacts on the Australian dollar results for the Group, which is mitigated by matching funding sources to operating cash flows. - Financial structure: The Group has acquired a number of businesses, all of which has resulted in the creation of significant intangible assets, the recoverability of which is totally dependent upon future performance, including a dependency on major contracts. - Information technology: The Group relies heavily on outsourced technology platforms.
-Whilst all systems are licensed, any disruption to supply or performance of systems may have an immediate and a longer term impact on client and supplier satisfaction. - Competition: The Group operates in a competitive market, and current competitors or new competitors may become more effective. - Key personnel: The Group is reliant on talent and experience to run its business.
-The Group's ability to retain and attract key people is important to its continued success.
+- Global conflicts, terrorism and pandemics: International travel remains susceptible to the impact of regional conflicts, terrorism and health pandemics. - Economic conditions: Economic downturns, both globally and regionally, may have an adverse impact on the Group's operating performance.
+The global oil price and overall airline capacity particularly impact our business travel. - Foreign exchange: The volatility of foreign exchange markets impacts on the Australian dollar results for the Group, which is mitigated by matching funding sources to operating cash flows. - Financial structure: The Group has acquired a number of businesses, all of which has resulted in the creation of significant intangible assets, the recoverability of which is totally dependent upon future performance, including depending on major contracts.